PART ONE

 Honor him.
 Praise him.

-And pray that his path never crosses yours.
+And pray that your paths never cross.

 Chapter Five